 How to use SharePoint REST APIs with Power Automate

 Hi everyone!
-In this post I would like to chat a little about using Power Automate to evoke the very useful and powerful SharePoint REST API.
+In this post, I would like to chat a little about using Power Automate to evoke the very useful and powerful SharePoint REST APIs.
 Let’s get started!

 What is Power Automate?

 Power Automate is the online workflow service included in the Power Platform suite of services that allows users to automate actions across over 500 apps and services in the cloud, via the Representational State Transfer (REST) service, or on-premise, via an on-premises gateway.
 SharePoint Online is an example of a service that uses REST.
 For more information about Power Automate, click here

 SharePoint Online uses REST Application Programming Interfaces (REST APIs) to allow professional and citizen developers to perform Create, Read, Update, and Delete (CRUD) operations on SharePoint data.
 Power Automate uses HTTP requests to leverage the SharePoint REST API.

 The following table provides an overview of some of the HTTP REST requests.

 An HTTP REST request also includes a REST URL comprising an appropriate entry point, specific resources, and parameters for endpoints that correspond to methods in the client object model.

 In the following example, the entry point is the SharePoint site URL with the ‘_api’ postfix that identifies the communication channel.
 The resource in this example is a list and the method is ‘getbytitle’ which as the name implies gets the list with the name parameter enclosed in the parentheses, ‘TestList’, in this example.

 For more details on the SharePoint REST service, you can check this out